acagastya/quotes/quotes/what-can-be-11b99650/what-can-be-11b99650.md

 title: 'What can be asserted without evidence can also be dismissed without evidence.'
 unverified: false
-where: 'God is not Great: How Religion Poisons Everything.'
 ---

 # *What can be asserted without evidence can also be dismissed without evidence.*